-December 31,

-2005 2006

-(As adjusted) -
+December 31, 2005 2006 (As adjusted) (In thousands)

-(In tho usands)

-Minority interest in net assets:

-NL Industries \$ 51,273 \$ 55,954
+NL Industries Kronos Worldwide \$ 51,273 28,347 \$ 55,954 22,285 CompX International Subsidiary of Kronos 45,630 75 45,416 Total \$ 125,325 \$ 123,696

-Kronos Worldwide 28,347 22,285

-CompX International 45,630 45,416

-Subsidiary of Kronos 75 41

-Total \$125,325 \$123,696

-Years ended Dec ember 31,
+Years ended December 31,

 2004 2005 2006

 (As ad justed)

-() In thousand s)
+(In t housands)

-Minority interest in net earnings -
+Minority interest in net earnings - continuing operations:

-continuing operations:

-NL Industries \$24,959 \$ 6,350 \$ 4,416
+NL Industries \$ 24,959 \$ 6,350 \$ 4,416

 Kronos Worldwide 19,711 4,911 4,058

 CompX International 2,993 290 3,468

 Subsidiary of NL 747 61 -

 Subsidiary of Kronos 53 12 9

-Total \$48,463 \$11,624 \$11,951
+Total \$ 48,463 \$ 11,624 \$ 11,951

 Subsidiary of NL.
-Minority interest in NL's subsidiary related to NL's environmental management subsidiary, NL Environmental majority-owned Management Services, Inc. ("EMS").
-EMS was established in 1998, at which time EMS contractually assumed certain of NL's environmental liabilities. earnings were based, in part, upon its ability to favorably resolve these liabilities on an aggregate basis.
+Minority interest in NL's subsidiary related to NL's majority-owned environmental management subsidiary, NL Environmental Management Services, Inc. ("EMS").
+EMS was established in 1998, at which time EMS contractually assumed certain of NL's environmental liabilities.
+EMS' earnings were based, in part, upon its ability to favorably resolve these liabilities on an aggregate basis.
 NL continues to consolidate EMS and provides accruals for the reasonably estimable costs for the settlement of EMS' environmental liabilities, as discussed in Note 18.
-In June 2005, we received notices from the three minority shareholders of EMS indicating they were each exercising their right, which became exercisable on June 1, 2005, to require EMS to purchase their shares in EMS as of June 30, 2005 for a formuladetermined amount as provided in EMS' certificate of incorporation. accordance with the certificate of incorporation, we made a determination in good faith of the amount payable to the three former minority shareholders to purchase their shares of EMS stock.
+In June 2005, we received notices from the three minority shareholders of EMS indicating they were each exercising their right, which became exercisable on June 1, 2005, to require EMS to purchase their shares in EMS as of June 30, 2005 for a formula-determined amount as provided in EMS' certificate of incorporation.
+In accordance with the certificate of incorporation, we made a determination in good faith of the amount payable to the three former minority shareholders to purchase their shares of EMS stock.
 This amount may be subject to review by a third party.
 In June 2005, EMS set aside funds as payment for the shares of EMS, but as of December 31, 2006, the former minority shareholders have not tendered their shares.
 Therefore, the liability owed to these former minority shareholders has not been extinguished for financial reporting purposes as of December 31, 2006 and remains recognized as a current liability in our Consolidated Financial Statements.
 We have similarly classified the funds which have been set aside as a current asset.